-- 4. Open the Black Waste Tank Drain valve with a quick pull and make sure there are no sags in the hose.
-Close Black Waste Tank Drain valve as soon as tank is empty. - 1st Pull Black Waste Tank Drain valve to drain black water (sewage tank, then close)
+- 3. Place the outlet end of sewage drain hose into disposal opening. - 4.
+Open the Black Waste Tank Drain valve with a quick pull and make sure there are no sags in the hose.
+Close Black Waste Tank Drain valve as soon as tank is empty. - 1st (Refer to Step 4) Pull Black Waste Tank Drain valve to drain black water (sewage tank, then close)

-• 2nd - Pull Gray Waste Tank Drain valve to drain gray water (sink/shower, then close)
+2nd - (Refer to Step 5) Pull Gray Waste Tank Drain valve to drain gray water (sink/shower).
+Press and Hold Waste Pump switch until tank is empty.
+Close Gray Waste Tank Drain valve.

-Black and Gray Waste Tank Drain Valves (Located beneath coach) \Model 59G
+Black and Gray Waste Tank Drain Valves (Located beneath motorhome) Model 59G

-NOTE: DO NOT OPEN BOTH VALVES AT
+NOTE: DO NOT OPEN BOTH VALVES AT ONCE.

-- ONCE.
 Do not open the Gray Waste Tank Drain valve until the black tank is drained and dump valve closed to avoid sewage back-up into gray tank.
-Gray water also rinses any black water solids from the sewage drain hose. - 5.
-Open the Gray Waste Tank Drain valve.
+Gray water also rinses any black water solids from the sewage drain hose.

+5. Open the Gray Waste Tank Drain valve.
 Be sure there are no sags in the hose to ensure complete drainage.
 Press and Hold Waste Pump switch until tank is empty (do not run pump dry.)
-Close Gray Waste Tank Drain valve as soon as tank is empty. - NOTE: Sound of Waste Pump will change significantly when tank is empty.
+Close Gray Waste Tank Drain valve as soon as tank is empty.

+NOTE: Sound of Waste Pump will change significantly when tank is empty.

-Waste Pump Switch (Located beneath coach near sewage drain outlet) -Typical View
+Waste Pump Switch

+(Located beneath motorhome near sewage drain outlet)

+-Typical View

 - 6. Store sewage drain hose. - 7.
 Add an odor control chemical to the sewage holding tank through the toilet.
-These chemicals are available at most RV stores. - NOTE: We recommend that you dump all holding tanks before traveling to avoid carrying unnecessary weight.
+These chemicals are available at most RV stores.

+NOTE: We recommend that you dump all holding tanks before traveling to avoid carrying unnecessary weight.